 • The Importance of Multi-Stage Snow Blowers

-Choosing a snow blower with multiple stages is crucial to maintain the integrity of your gravel driveway.
+Choosing a snow blower with multiple stages is crucial to maintaining your gravel driveway’s integrity.
 A multi-stage snow blower is designed to handle the rough texture of a gravel driveway without causing unnecessary damage.

 The National Snow and Ice Data Center(.edu) provides helpful insights into the importance of using multi-stage snow blowers to prevent driveway damage.